Gilles Mayer: Cleveland Barons and Providence Reds

 As goalie of the Cleveland Barons he sustained a broken jaw during practice and missed three weeks of competition in 1959.
 Following this, Mayer became the first goalie in the AHL to wear a Goalie mask.
 The mask had been sent to him from Jacques Plante, the first NHL goaltender to wear a mask.

 During the 1962–63 season, Mayer was replaced by Eddie Giacomin as the starting goaltender and subsequently found a stable job with a rug company.
 As the Reds lost 12 of their 15 games the following season with Giacomin in net, they asked Mayer to step in as the starting goaltender but he refused.
 Mayer listed his age, a good job, and his long period of inactivity as the reasons for his refusal.
 As a result, he was suspended from the team.

 Size

 Gil stood 5'6" and weighed between 128 and 135 pounds during his career.
 He was "nicknamed "The Needle".
 Mayer had a natural weight of 128 pounds but tipped the scales at 166 pounds wearing all of his equipment.
-The 38 pounds of steel, wood, leather and wool costs $300 and required 30 minutes for dressing and removal.
+The 38 pounds of steel, wood, leather, and wool cost $300 and required 30 minutes for dressing and removal.